pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 ### **Included in the expedition price**

-1 x night at Hemingways Nairobi based on B&B
+1 x night at Tamarind Tree Hotel Nairobi based on B&B

 4 x nights at Tortilis Camp